asmehta349/RepData_PeerAssessment1/PA1_template.md

----
-title: "Reproducible Research: Peer Assessment 1"
+# Reproducible Research: Peer Assessment 1
-output: html_document
----

 ### Loading and preprocessing the data